 Melbourne’s Premier Arts District

 A hidden gem in Melbourne is the Eau Gallie Arts District (EGAD).
-This area is located between two busy state roads, right before crossing the bridge that takes you to A1A.
-I had no idea that it was even there.
-This arts district is comprised of antique stores, art galleries, a ballet studio, coffee, beer, and food, as well as a few surprises.
-Their mantra is eat, drink, and buy local.
+This area is between two busy state roads, right before crossing the bridge leading to A1A.
+Eau Gallie Arts District is comprised of antique stores, art galleries, a ballet studio, restaurants, and a few surprises.
+The artsy area’s mantra is to eat, drink, and buy local.

-On the first Friday of the month, come out to EGAD for free fun and live music as local vendors stay open from 5:30-8:30 PM to host this event.
-Pets are welcome.
-EGAD is also a Florida Main Street community.
+You may want to take an art class in the Eau Gallie District at Highland Art Studios or view professional art at the Fifth Avenue Art Gallery or Foosaner Art Museum.
+On the first Friday of the month, come out to EGAD for free fun and live music as local vendors stay open late to host this event

-Florida’s Space Coast was a blast and we will definitely be back in the future.
-The beaches are less crowded than more touristy areas of Florida and the prices are affordable for family visits.
-I think that these factors alone make traveling to this region of the sunshine state a highly viable option.
-Throw in the dozens of outdoor activities, historic offerings, and cultural opportunities and the Space Coast has everything that you could want.
-You will want to get familiar with Florida’s Space Coast.
+I think that these factors alone make traveling to this region of The Sunshine State a great option.
+Throw in the dozens of outdoor activities, historic offerings, and cultural opportunities, and you’ve hit the jackpot.
+Florida’s Space Coast has everything that you could want.